kevinjohnkiely/luna-pottery/README.md

 <img src="https://github.com/kevinjohnkiely/luna-pottery-project-5/blob/main/screenshotsWireframes/lighthouse-after.jpg">

+## User Testing - AUTOMATED
+Due to time constraints on this project, I adopted a manual only testing approach and was unable to carry out automated testing also.

 ## User Testing - MANUAL

 In order to verify that this application was working correctly, I wanted to thoroughly test all user journeys manually, 21 of which would be undertaken by the Customer, 3 of which by the Admin user.
 I asked a friend to stand in as the Customer User, and I would personally test the Admin actions.